-As a teacher, I’ve also worked with children with diverse challenges: autistim, Asperger’s Syndrome, processing problems, behavior and discipline problems, ADHD, and on.
+As a teacher, I’ve also worked with children with diverse challenges: autistim, Asperger’s Syndrome, processing problems, behavior and discipline problems, ADHD, and more.
 Since writing the novel, I’ve become an advocate for people with physical and mental differences.
 Children with these challenges are bullied more than others, and we need to educate our youth and encourage business owners to hire people with physical and metal differences.
 NOD, the National Organization on Disability, helps train employers.
-I volunteer to help out at the Special Olympics and am doing what I can to spread the word.
-I did not write the series with all of this in mind, but I do hope it will shine a light on the concepts of inclusion and social interaction.

 Do you use any of your students as characters?

 I’m asked that a lot.
 No. I can’t write about people I actually know, but sometimes a real person is a jumping off point to creating a character or I meld several people together.